dmbarbour/wikilon/docs/AboutAO.md

         type Def a b = ∃v.∀e. e → ([v→[a→b]]*(v*e))

 The intermediate structured value `v` provides a foundation for DSLs.
 A structure editor computes and renders this value, supports direct manipulations on it.
-The value serves as a syntax while the `[v→[a→b]]` function becomes a language descriptor.
-In the trivial cases, the language may be `[]` (identity, in which case `v` is a block) or `[v'c]` in which case we're quoting and exporting `v` directly as data.
-In the more general case, we can this model for modules hides some information from the users.
+The value serves as a syntax while the `[v→[a→b]]` function serves as the language descriptor and compiler.
+Most frequently, the language will be `[]` (identity, in which case `v` is a block) or a single word.
+For language `[]`, we might presenting code to developers using the Forth-like [command language for awelon](CommandLine.md).

 Some possible definitions: